espoirMur/my-blog-gastby/source/_posts/2024-01-19-docker-tutorial-using-triton-server.md

 The decoder, on the other hand, is also a neural network  that takes the vector representation of the source text and generates the translation in the target language.

-IMAGE HERE
+{% include image.html name="encoder-decoder-model.jpeg" caption="Illustration of the original transformer architecture proposed in [Attention Is All You Need, 2017](https://arxiv.org/abs/1706.03762)
+" %}

-You can learn more about transformer models and encoder-decoder models, particularly [here](https://jalammar.github.io/illustrated-transformer/).
+You can learn more about transformer models and encoder-decoder models [here](https://jalammar.github.io/illustrated-transformer/)  and [here](https://magazine.sebastianraschka.com/p/understanding-encoder-and-decoder)

-### The M2M100 model:
+## The M2M100 model:

 The M2M100 stands for Many to Many multilingual translation model that can translate between any pair of 100 languages it was trained on.
 It helps to alleviate the fact that most machine translation training is done from or to English.
 You can learn more about the M2M100 model [here](https://huggingface.co/docs/transformers/model_doc/m2m_100).

 It was trained to translate English to Swahili.
 Why did I pick Swahili?
 Because I am a native Swahili speaker.

-## Testing the raw model
+# Testing the raw model

 We will start by loading our model from the huggingface repository!
 The below code will load the model from the HuggingFace library and perform a translation inference by using the generate method.

-**Briefly talk about the encoder-decoder architecture and particularity  of M2M100.**

 ```python